-Here are some rules I’m laying down to help foster an environment where the content is, above all, informed, factual and constructive.
-I would very much appreciate your help in refining these guidelines to encourage the safe sharing of multiple perspectives.
+Here are some rules Boulder Beat is laying down to help foster an environment where the content is, above all, informed, factual and constructive.
+We appreciate and welcome your help in refining these guidelines to encourage the safe sharing of multiple perspectives.

 Sources, sources, sources

 If your letter or opinion piece contains a factual claim, you’re gonna need to source it.
 Links work, as do footnotes or explainers.

 Boulder Beat is a fan of the call-out.
 It’s absolutely necessary to hold those in power accountable, or to correct false or harmful beliefs.
 We must challenge one another and ourselves to question our assertions and prejudices.
 However, there’s a difference between call-outs for the sake of calling out and call-outs that further conversation.